Color

 Primary Palette

-When in doubt, use the Modern Palette.
-This palette should be dominant over other colors and expresses the foundation of our brand.
-Of the two, St. Ed's Blue should be used more than St. Ed's Gold (gold being more of an accent).
+Our blue and gold have been brought together into one primary palette that prioritizes consistency and brand recognition.
+These are our school colors.
+Every layout should use the Primary Palette in some way.
+This palette should be dominant over other colors and express the foundation of our brand.
+Of the two, Sorin should be used more than Gold Medallion (gold being more of an accent).

 Image